-That in a nutshell is a problem which has bugged many of us throughout our working lives, and it is one which will be familiar to anyone who has ever experienced the difficulty of matching colors on a computer display with the original or a printed output.
-Figure 1 shows two versions of the same photograph.
-One shows how the Photoshop image looks previewed on the display and the other is an example of how a printer might interpret and reproduce those same colors if no attempt is made to color manage the image.
+That in a nutshell is a problem which has bugged many of us throughout our working lives, and it is one which will be familiar to anyone who has ever experienced the difficulty of matching colors on a computer system with the original or a printed output.
+Figure 1 has two versions of the same photograph.
+One shows how the Photoshop image looks previewed on the monitor and the other is an example of how a printer might interpret and reproduce those same colors if no attempt is made to color manage the image.

-So why can there sometimes be such a marked difference between what is seen on the display and the actual printed result?
-Well, digital images are nothing more than just bunches of numbers, and good color management is all about making sense of those numbers and translating them into meaningful colors at the various stages of the image making process.
+So why is there sometimes such a marked difference between what is seen on the screen and the actual printed result?
+Well, digital images are nothing more than just bunches of numbers and good color management is all about making sense of those numbers and translating them into meaningful colors at the various stages of the image making process.